< < Section 7.5 ... begins after this brief (15 line) site summary. Many souls consult this site without any Index page review. > >

 Note: Their desire for baptism ("baptism of desire") and their martyrdom for the faith ("baptism of blood") was not going to be enough.

-They needed to be baptized with "Water and the Holy Ghost" (Jn.
+They needed to be baptized with "Water and the Holy Spirit" (Jn.
 3:5).
 And God saw that they truly desired the Sacrament, so He provided it miraculously.

 Saint Patrick, died c.
 464 A.D. >